flecsi/flecsi/doc/sphinx/tutorial/runtime.rst

 For many applications, there is a natural serialization interval that implicitly starts at the beginning of the simulation time evolution.
-FleCSI provides a function ``flecsi::flog::flush()`` that can be used to force FleCSI to serialize and flush output.
+FleCSI provides a function ``flecsi::flog::flush`` that can be used to force FleCSI to serialize and flush output.

 .. tip::

-  Best practice for FLOG serialization is to leave the default settings for ``serialization_interval`` and to use ``flecsi::flog::flush()`` at an appropriate point in your application to force output.
+  Best practice for Flog serialization is to leave the default settings for ``serialization_interval`` and to use ``flecsi::flog::flush()`` at an appropriate point in your application to force output.